Search published articles

 Abstract

-Background: Polycythemia Vera (PCV) is a type of myeloproliferative neoplasm (MPN) in which the progenitors of the erythroid lineage become overactive and produce large amounts of red blood cells (RBCs).
-More than 90% of people with PCV have a Janus kinase 2 (JAK2) gene mutation.
-In this study, we examined the status of possible JAK2 gene mutations in people with higher-than-normal hemoglobin (Hb) levels that physicians introduced to the laboratory.
+Background: Polycythemia Vera (PV) is a myeloproliferative neoplasm (MPN) characterized by the overactivity of erythroid progenitors, leading to excessive red blood cell (RBC) production.
+More than 90% of PV cases harbor a Janus kinase 2 (JAK2) gene mutation.
+This study aimed to assess the prevalence of JAK2 mutations in individuals with elevated hemoglobin (Hb) levels referred to the laboratory by physicians.

-Methods: In this descriptive cross-sectional study, JAK2 alleles were tested for possible JAK2 mutations in genomic DNA of 72 cases using a TaqMan-specific probe.
+Methods: In this descriptive cross-sectional study, genomic DNA from 72 patients was analyzed for JAK2 mutations using a TaqMan-specific probe.

 Page 1 from 1